vendia/blog/posts/2022-06-09-apis-for-real-time-data-sharing.md

 ## Vendor Selection Guidance

-With the large number of mechanisms available, how do you decide which alternative to use when?
+With the large number of mechanisms available, how do you decide which alternative to use and when to use it?
 While the specifics of a given scenario are always relevant, the list below groups common solutions by category.